FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 1.rst

     t = computational timestep

-    A = cross sectional area of the pipe
+    A = cross-sectional area of the pipe

     Q = pipe discharge